material-components/material-components-ios/components/ActionSheet/docs/README.md

 bottom of the screen.

 2. UIAlertControllerStyleActionSheet is a style of UIAlertController and not its own class.
-If you need a Material UIAlertController please see the `MDCDAlertController` class.
+If you need a Material UIAlertController please see the `MDCAlertController` class.

 3. MDCActionSheetController does not support text fields.